Solar development proposals for West Lindsey

-There are four proposed solar projects for West Lindsey.
+There are five proposed nationally significant solar projects for West Lindsey.

-Low Carbon's Gate Burton Energy Park, Island Green Power's Cottam Solar Project and West Burton's Solar Project, and Tillbridge Solar Limited's Tillbridge Solar Project.
+Low Carbon's Gate Burton Energy Park, Island Green Power's Cottam Solar Project and West Burton's Solar Project, Tillbridge Solar Limited's Tillbridge Solar Project and Ørsted and PS Renewable's One Earth Solar Farm.
+All will generate more than 50MW and qualify as a Nationally Significant Infrastructure Project, or NSIP.

 The Planning Inspectorate (PINS) are the Government Agency responsible for examining applications for Nationally Significant Infrastructure Projects (NSIPs).
 The National Infrastructure Planning website, managed by PINS, contains helpful advice on the Application Process (including how to participate in the process), as well as other Guidance and Advice.